platinum-place/laravel-auth-middlewares/README.md

 # Laravel Auth Middlewares

+## Requirements

+- PHP:8.2 or higher.
+- Laravel: 11 or higher.
+- Laravel Passport: 12 or higher.

 ### Auth Basic with a 'username' field

 To use Laravel's native Basic Authentication with a "username" instead of "email," you need to modify the `findForPassport` method in the `User` model to query by the `username` field.
 Additionally, you may need to customize the authentication logic by overriding the default `BasicAuth` controller or middleware.
 This allows you to change the authentication behavior while still using Laravel’s built-in Basic Authentication system.